YouVersion: Criticism

 YouVersion has been accused of over-collecting data from its users since 2013.
 As recently as 2019, the Android version of the app was requiring access to all the user's contact information (their address book) as well as the user's GPS location.
 YouVersion has updated their privacy policies as of April 2, 2022.

+YouVersion came under criticism in 2026 for continuing to host The Passion Translation following its removal from Bible Gateway in 2022.
+A Change.org petition, initiated by researcher David Fish and supported by over 12,000 signatories, called on YouVersion to remove the work after documented evidence emerged of widespread plagiarism, fabricated translation credentials, and unattributed copying from existing English paraphrases.
+Scholars including Dr. Mark Strauss, vice-chair of the NIV translation committee, and Dr. Craig Blomberg, who described the Passion Translation as deserving "a surgeon general's warning," added their voices to the criticism.
+YouVersion has not publicly responded to the petition or the underlying allegations directly though added a in app note that quoted BroadStreet Publishing "This Bible version is currently in an expanded review process".